adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 Counting clicks to measure a successful UX is mindless.
 [Stop it](http://idyeah.com/blog/2012/06/stop-counting-clicks/).

-## What Web Standards say

-WCAG 2.0 On Input Success Criterion 3.2.2 states that:

-> Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component.
-(Level A)

-That settles that.
-There is a clear difference between input/selection and *submission*; don't combine the two in a single control, especially if it breaks the functionality for some users.

 ## Usability considerations

 Select menus are not meant to be used for navigation, therefore users don't intuitively expect to navigate on selection.
 This is a *learned* behaviour due to this misuse of select menus.